0saurabh0/GSoC-23-Report/README.md

             Feedback from mentor enriched my understanding and significantly influenced the quality of my work. <br/>

+    - #### During the course of the project, a significant achievement was the identification and resolution of 29 missing RDF/XML files from the legacy system.
+Through meticulous generation and integration, these files were seamlessly incorporated into the ecosystem.
+This proactive step not only aligns with the project's objectives but also contributes to a more comprehensive and cohesive machine-readable layer for Creative Commons licenses and tools. <br/>

     - ### And much more .... <br/>

 - ## **All of the work done during GSoC can be found [HERE](https://github.com/creativecommons/cc-legal-tools-app/pull/357)**